 The above image shows real estate oriented examples for each part of a SWOT analysis.
 We’ve seen during covid that space has become a huge asset, so having a smaller unit could be a weakness.
 Opportunity could come in the form of Transit Oriented Development, or TOD, a popular development concept of creating walkable communities around light rail systems.
 The difference between low rents (weaknesses) and flat rents (threats) is that flat rents are the result of a location that isn’t growing, doesn’t have good amenities, or otherwise show no indicators that rent is going to change.

 Strengths and weaknesses are internal to the property itself, while opportunities and threats concern external developments.
-For example, a roof that’s about to collapse has to do with the property, so it would be considered a weakness; whereas, a poorly performing school district is categorized as a threat.
+For example, a roof that’s about to collapse relates to the property, so it is a weakness.
+Alternatively, a poorly performing school district is categorized as a threat.

 By laying out all of the information of the property, we can easily identify some of the SWOT components.
 All of the units in the fourplex have two bedrooms, so that would be considered a strength.
 The amount my client is getting in rental revenue is under market rates, making it a weakness.
 Having roughly $450K in equity is an opportunity, while the low cap rate of 3.3% is a threat.